tommyettinger/textratypist/README.md

 it can be set with a parameter, but if it fails then it falls back to using underscores for underline and hyphens for strikethrough.
 All the fonts in `KnownFonts` either are configured to use a solid block or to specifically avoid it because that font renders better without it.
 Note that if you create a `Font` from a libGDX `BitmapFont`, this defaults to not even trying to make grid glyphs, because BitmapFonts rarely have a suitable solid block char.
+The underscore and hyphen method doesn't necessarily position the lines where they should be, because it depends on how `_` and `-` look in the font, but it's usually sufficient.

 Some extra configuration is possible for box drawing characters that are actually used for that purpose (not just underline or strikethrough).
 You can set `boxDrawingBreadth` on a `Font` to some multiplier to make box-drawing lines